 The trek from Lobuche to Gorak Shep is a challenging journey through the stunning landscape of the Himalayas.
 The trek starts at Lobuche, a small village located at 4,910 meters (16,097 feet).
 From here, you will follow the well-marked trail that leads through the Khumbu region, passing through small towns, forests, and glacial valleys.

 After several days of trekking, you will finally reach Gorak Shep, a small village at an altitude of 5,164 meters (16,942 feet).
-From here, you will have the opportunity to visit the base camp of Mount Everest, which is located just a few kilometres away.
+From here, you will have the opportunity to visit the base camp of Mount Everest, which is located just a few kilometers away.
 The base camp is the starting point for all expeditions to the summit of Mount Everest, and it is a truly unforgettable experience to visit this iconic place.

 Overall, the trek from Lobuche to Gorak Shep and the visit to the base camp of Mount Everest is a once-in-a-lifetime experience that is not to be missed.
 Whether you are an experienced trekker or a beginner, this journey will provide you with an unforgettable adventure you will never forget.